sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-02-cloudformation-concepts.md

 ---

+<br>
 <a name = "diagram"></a>

-The below shows how each template can be instantiated as a stack, and then in turn, those stacks contain resources
-<br>
+The below diagram shows the below cardinality

+- Each template can creates one stack (with potentially nested children stacks)
+- Each stack contains one or more resources
+- Each stack can have many changesets lined up

 <a href="{{ site.baseurl }}/assets/images/technical-series/cloudformation/concepts.svg" data-fancybox data-caption="cloudformation-concepts">
 	<img src="{{ site.baseurl }}/assets/images/technical-series/cloudformation/concepts.svg" alt="drawing" style="width:100%;"/>